A Survey on Uncertainty Quantification Methods for Deep Learning: Uncertainty estimation in various machine learning problems

 \subsection{Out-of-distribution detection}

-It is a fundamental assumption for a deep neural network that the test data distribution is similar to the training data distribution $p_{\text{train}}(x) \approx p_{\text{test}}(x)$.
-However, in real-world tasks, DNN can encounter many out-of-distribution (OOD) data, which come from some different distributions compared with the training data.
-DNN performance may drop significantly and give unreliable predictions in such situations.
-The model should be aware of such situations to avoid over-confident predictions on OOD samples.
+A fundamental assumption in deep neural networks is that the test data distribution closely resembles the training data distribution $p_{\text{train}}(\boldsymbol{x}) \approx p_{\text{test}}(\boldsymbol{x})$.
+However, in complex real-world scenarios, a DNN can encounter out-of-distribution (OOD) samples that differ from the training data distribution.
+This can lead to significant drops in prediction performance.
+A DNN model should be able to recognize these situations.

-Given a training data distribution $p(x)$, the OOD data are those samples that are either unlikely under the training data distribution or outside the support of $p(x)$.
-Accurate detection of OOD samples is of paramount importance for the safety-critical application, e.g., autonomous driving \cite{shafaei2018uncertainty}, medical image analysis \cite{ghoshal2021estimating} Since OOD samples lie further away from the training samples, the trained model may not generalize well and produces diverse and unstable predictions for those samples.
-The model parameters or architecture are not suitable for OOD samples.
-Thus OOD samples are expected to have higher model uncertainty.
-The primary uncertainty for OOD data is concerned with model uncertainty, because the model trained with in-distribution may not generalize well to other domains.
-It is important to make the model aware of the sample density when quantifying the uncertainty.
+Given a training data distribution $p(\boldsymbol{x})$, OOD data includes samples that are either unlikely under the training data distribution or outside the support of $p(\boldsymbol{x})$.
+Accurate detection of OOD samples is important for safety-critical applications, e.g., autonomous driving \cite{shafaei2018uncertainty}, medical image analysis \cite{ghoshal2021estimating}.
+Since OOD samples lie further away from the training samples, the model may not generalize well and could produce unstable predictions.
+The primary uncertainty for OOD data is concerned with model uncertainty because the model trained with in-distribution may not generalize well to other domains.

-\textit{Existing approaches:} From the above analysis we are clear that model uncertainty is more important for OOD detection.
-Thus existing approaches leveraging the model uncertainty framework are much more popular.
-For example, drop-out-based BNN approaches have been applied to OOD detection and improved the performance through the use of the randomized embeddings induced by the intermediate layers of a dropout BNN \cite{nguyen2022out}; Deep ensembles are simple but perform well on OOD detection \cite{lakshminarayanan2017simple,ovadia2019can}.
-Recent advances attempt to develop distance-aware DNN for more accurate OOD detection by imposing constraints on the feature extracting process \cite{liu2020simple,van2021on}.
-Recent developments in evidential deep learning framework have also demonstrated its capability on OOD detection in many benchmark datasets because of the explicit distinction between two types of uncertainty in the framework \cite{malinin2018predictive,charpentier2020posterior,sensoy2018evidential,bao2021evidential}.
+{ \textit{Existing approaches:} Existing approaches leveraging the model uncertainty framework are much more popular for OOD detection.
+For example, drop-out-based BNN approaches have been applied to OOD detection and improved the performance using randomized embeddings from intermediate layers of a dropout BNN \cite{nguyen2022out} and node-based BNN \cite{trinh2022tackling}.
+Deep ensembles are simple and well-performing on OOD detection \cite{lakshminarayanan2017simple,zaidi2021neural}.
+Recent advances have developed distance-aware DNN for more accurate OOD detection by imposing constraints on the feature extracting process \cite{liu2020simple, lee2018simple}.
+The evidential deep learning framework has also demonstrated its capability on OOD detection in many benchmark datasets because of the explicit distinction between two types of uncertainty in the framework \cite{charpentier2020posterior}. }